INDIVIDUAL, COUPLE AND FAMILY THERAPY

 For families

-As a family therapist I am trained to work with more than one person in the room with the aim of helping a couple or people in a family understand one another better.
-Family therapy helps family members to express and explore difficult feelings and thoughts safely, in order to understand each other's experiences and perspectives, a shared understanding which can then facilitate positive changes in their relationships.
+I am trained to work with more than one person in the room, explore difficult feelings and thoughts safely, and understand each other's experiences and perspectives which can then facilitate positive changes in their relationships.
 According to the UKCP, Family Therapy can help families when, for example: a) they are feeling overwhelmed, sad and angry; b) they are not sure of what to do for the best; c) they feel stuck in repeating patterns of hurtful or harmful behaviour.

 When working with families, systemic therapists take into consideration that families come in all shapes and sizes beyond the traditional notion of nuclear family (e.g. extended families, adoptive and foster families, transnational families, families of choice) but they also recognise that there are differing ideas about what makes a well-functioning family.